msvanausdal/purdue-bsee/README.md

 ## Projects
 ### ECE 20007 Electical Engineering Fundamentals Lab I
 #### Utilizing Passive Filters in an Audio Equalizer
+Report documenting the design, creation, and testing of an audio equalizer.
+Utilizes first-order frequency filters, buffers, and operational amplifiers to filter audio into three channels that can be individually amplified and then recombined.

 ### ENGL 10600 Introductory Composition
 #### Digital Portfolio